yussypu/database/DECISIONS.md

 - `inConflict[t]` / `outConflict[t]` flags provide O(1) dangerous structure check at commit time

 The flags are set when:
-- `inConflict[t]` = TRUE when a committed transaction has an rw-edge TO t
+- `inConflict[t]` = TRUE when a committed transaction has an rw edge TO t
-- `outConflict[t]` = TRUE when t has an rw-edge to a committed transaction
+- `outConflict[t]` = TRUE when t has an rw edge to a committed transaction

 ### Consequences

-- **Pro:** Fast commit-time check (just check both flags)
+- **Pro:** Fast commit time check (just check both flags)
-- **Pro:** Full edge tracking enables post-hoc serializability verification
+- **Pro:** Full edge tracking enables post hoc serializability verification
 - **Con:** Memory usage is O(n²) for edge matrix, O(n) for flags
 - **Con:** Flags may become stale if not carefully maintained

 ### Implementation Notes

-The TLA+ spec revealed a subtle bug: flags weren't being updated when the edge source/target committed after the edge was created.
+The TLA+ spec revealed a subtle bug: flags were not being updated when the edge source or target committed after the edge was created.
 The fix is to check actual `rwEdges` matrix in addition to flags, or update flags retroactively.

 ---